cs-south-sound/curtain-raiser/how_to/ssh/ssh_keygen/README.md

 # SSH-KEYGEN

-> Generate keys for secure shell access to a server
+> Generate keys for secure shell access to a server,
-> A discussion specifically for cs-south-sound projects
+> a discussion specifically for cs-south-sound projects.
 ## Help

 The `man` command will provide some hints,
 ```bash
 man ssh-keygen
 ```
-See the reference section below for an online man pages
+See the reference section below for online man pages

 > Note there is no command line help argument like -h that returns hints